ElenaNKn/data_projects/product_analytics_product_metrics/description.md

 3. Daily Gross Profit and Gross Profit Ratio:
 4. Total Gross Profit and Total Gross Profit Ratio (cumulative values of daily metrics);
 5. ARPPPU (Average Revenue per Paying User), ARPU (Average Revenue per User) and AOV (Average Order Value) dynamics by Days;
-6. ARPPPU (Average Revenue per Paying User), ARPU (Average Revenue per User) and AOV (Average Order Value) distribution by Weekdays;
+6. ARPPPU, ARPU and AOV distribution by Weekdays;
 7. Running ARPPU, ARPU and AOV by Day (cumulative values by days);
 8. Revenue from New Users (showing the share of revenue from new and existing users);
 9. Revenue by Products.